-Residential applications do not simply indicate a private home only but can include a wide variety of different markets which can be deemed ‘residential’.
+Residential applications do not simply indicate a private home, but can include a wide variety of different markets which can be deemed ‘residential’.
 These can include point-of-entry (POE) applications for multi-family apartments as well as other non-transient, non-community water systems with flow rates from 0.5 USGPM to 50 USGPM.
 Private homes do not typically fall under the drinking water regulations, depending on where the home is located, however any residential-type system that feeds water to the public does and therefore must comply.
 Ultra-violet equipment installed in such applications must have undergone third party testing in order to prove its performance and this testing must follow a specific procedure or validation protocol.
-The validation protocol required will depend on the application and the regulation that that specific application must comply to.
+The validation protocol required will depend on the application and the regulation that that specific application must comply with.
 The most recognized UV validation protocols for residential-type applications are NSF 55 Class A, ETV, WQA Gold Seal or the German protocol DVGW 294.

 NSF 55 Class A: